EspoTek/Labrador/README.md

-This is the project page for the EspoTek Labrador. http://espotek.com/labrador https://www.crowdsupply.com/espotek/labrador
+This is the project page for the EspoTek Labrador.

+http://espotek.com/labrador
+https://www.crowdsupply.com/espotek/labrador

 #Licence
-All software files are licenced under GNU GPL v3.  https://www.gnu.org/licenses/gpl.html All hardware files (schematics, PCB) are licenced under Creative Commons 4.0 (CC BY-NC-SA).  https://creativecommons.org/licenses/by-nc-sa/4.0/
+All software files are licenced under GNU GPL v3.  https://www.gnu.org/licenses/gpl.html

+All hardware files (schematics, PCB) are licenced under Creative Commons 4.0 (CC BY-NC-SA).  https://creativecommons.org/licenses/by-nc-sa/4.0/

 The intention is to move to a less restrictive licence in future, where commercial hardware derivatives are allowed but the use of the Labrador name or any branding is not.
-If anyone knows how to implement such a licence, please contact me.
+If anyone knows how to implement such a licence, please share your wisdom.

 #Known bugs.
-This software is very much so pre-beta.
+This software is very much pre-beta.
 Those of you with sharp eyes will notice that there are some bugs.
 A few biggies include:
  - The software is compatible with Windows (x64) only.